rickertm322/PHYS265-spring25/code_project.md

 some results and one or two figures to illustrate your findings.
 All of this will be summarized in an itemized report presented in PDF.
-You also need to show your code example(s) how you exercised the code, in a notebook.
+You also need to show your code example(s) how you exercised the code, in a standard jupyter notebook (ipynb file).
 A README file is optional.
 Please name and date your report!

 NOTE: We again submit on github, and you will use the **Project** folder inside your existing github repository that you used for the labs.